apis are dead. languages are next

 languages change everything.

-they don’t just connect things - they let you invent worlds. every function is a building block. every rule is visible. there’s no black box you can’t open.
+they don’t connect things: they let you invent worlds. every function is a building block. every rule is visible. no black box you can’t open.

 // this isn't just code - it's law